NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 The script detects .zip and .rar files in the provided directory, so you don't have to worry about files of other formats present in the same folder.

+## Requirements:
+- 7zip installed (if you installed 7zip in a different location from the default one, you need to uptade its directory in the .ps1 files code)

 ## How To:
 - Copy the directory you have your zip/rar files in.
 - Launch **Run Batch_Zip-Rar_Extractor.bat**.